NinetySlide/BotForge/README.md

 ### Webhook handling
 The `doPost()` method of the `FbBot` class will receive all the messages that the Facebook servers will send to the webhook of your bot.
 These messages are in the form of HTTP POST requests, carrying data in JSON format.

-A request can carry user's messages or other message-related events, such as postbacks, delivery receipts, read receipts, etc.
+A request can carry user's messages or other message-related events, such as postbacks, delivery receipts, read receipts, etc. Moreover, each request can contain a batch of messages.
+Facebook can do this to optimize resource usage (e.g. in case of heavy load).

-Moreover, each request can batch together multiple messages to optimize resource usage (e.g. in case of heavy load).
 BotForge can handle all these events seamlessly.

 Whenever a message is received from the Facebook servers, BotForge will first try to load the context of the bot that is receiving the message (more on this later) based on the URL used by the Facebook servers.
 After that, BotForge will go through all the messages of the batch and for each one of them will determine its type, create the right POJO with the content extracted from the message and, finally, will invoke the right callback passing the bot context and the newly created POJO.